SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 ### 09. Amazon RDS - MySQL Logs - Audit Logs Analysis

 The **Amazon RDS - MySQL Logs - Audit Logs Analysis** dashboard provides an analysis of audit logs, including successful, failed DB connections, most active users, clients, and databases along with various SQL commands being executed on the RDS instances and clusters.
 This dashboard works on audit logs which need to be [turned on](https://aws.amazon.com/blogs/database/auditing-an-amazon-aurora-cluster/) and [enabled](#collect-amazon-rds-cloudwatch-logs) to be [uploaded to theAmazon CloudWatch](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.CloudWatch.html).
 These logs are specifically enabled to audit activities of interest from an audit and compliance perspective.

 Use this dashboard to:
 * Identify successful and failed connections to the database with details about the user, client IP address, and location.
 * Identify if multiple hosts are connecting to DB with the same user name.
 * Identify if multiple users are connecting to DB from the same host.
 * Identify most active users, client hosts, and databases.
 * Get a high-level overview of SQL statements/commands being executed.
 * Identify typical user management activities being performed.
 * Quickly identify objects which are dropped.

 <img src={useBaseUrl('img/integrations/amazon-aws/Amazon-RDS-MySQL-Logs-Audit-Log-Analysis.png')} alt="Amazon RDS dashboard" />

 ### 10. Amazon RDS - MySQL Logs - Audit Log SQL Statements

 The **Amazon RDS - MySQL Logs - Audit Log SQL Statement** dashboard provides an analysis of audit logs, including types of top SQL commands being executed on the RDS instances and clusters.
 This dashboard works on audit logs which need to be [turned on](https://aws.amazon.com/blogs/database/auditing-an-amazon-aurora-cluster/) and [enabled](#collect-amazon-rds-cloudwatch-logs) to be [uploaded to Amazon CloudWatch](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.CloudWatch.html).
 These logs are specifically enabled to audit activities of interest from an audit and compliance perspective.

 Use this dashboard to:
 * Identify the top SQL statements and commands being executed along with trends.
 * Get details on various SQL statements/commands (DML, DDL, DCL, TCL) being executed.

 <img src={useBaseUrl('img/integrations/amazon-aws/Amazon-RDS-MySQL-Logs-Audit-Log-SQL-Statements.png')} alt="Amazon RDS dashboard" />

 ### 11. Amazon RDS - MySQL Logs - General Log Analysis

 The **Amazon RDS - MySQL Logs - Generic Log Analysis** dashboard provides details for general logs, including command types and trends, user activity and management, host activity, connections, and SQL statements.
 This dashboard works on General Query logs which need to be [enabled](#collect-amazon-rds-cloudwatch-logs) and ingested into Sumo Logic.

 Use this dashboard to:
 * Identify successful or failed  client connection attempts along with the type of connection.
 * Identify user and client hosts being used to connect but are facing authentication failures along with reason.
-Monitor failed attempts to total attempts and track anomaliesanomaly.
+Monitor failed attempts to total attempts and track anomalies.
 * Monitor why certain things are failing by checking what exactly client sent to the server to execute.
 * Monitor the type of SQL statements/queries (DML, DDL, DCL, TCL, and others) being sent by the client to execute.

 <img src={useBaseUrl('img/integrations/amazon-aws/Amazon-RDS-MySQL-Logs-General-Log-Analysis.png')} alt="Amazon RDS dashboard" />